YunoHost/Simone/_pages/default.md

 This page is not created yet, you can edit it by pressing ```<ESC>``` on your keyboard or by clicking the "edit" button on the bottom-right side of your screen.
 You will be able to preview your changes by pressing ```<ESC>``` again or by clicking the "preview" button.

+If you are translating another page, a good starting point might be the markdown code from the original page, which you can obtain by pressing ```<ESC>``` on the original page.

-** Note: ** You will need to provide an email adress to validate your submission.
+** Note: ** You will need to provide an email address to validate your submission.

 ###Syntax

 This page use the markdown syntax, please refer to the documentation for further informations:

 http://daringfireball.net/projects/markdown/syntax